-- If a principal chooses to hire their Interim Assistant Principal or Interim Climate Manager into a non-interim role, they may do so as long as that individual is on the eligibility list. - If an Interim Assistant Principal or Interim Climate Manager is on the eligibility list, they are welcome to apply for open positions at their current school and at other schools.
-They do not have rights to the interim positions they are currently holding. - If a school reduces an administration position (Climate Manager or Assistant Principal), that school will not be able to purchase another Administration position until the 2023-24 school year, unless the Assistant Superintendent and the Chief Schools Officer both approve of the purchase. - Principals will not be able to hire individuals not currently working as Interim Assistant Principals/ Assistant Principals until all Assistant Principals requiring placement have secured positions for the 2022-23 academic year. - Principals will not be able to hire individuals not currently working as Interim Climate Managers/ Climate Managers into Climate Manager roles until all Assistant Principals and Climate Managers requiring placement have secured positions for the 2022-23 academic year.
+- If a principal wishes to hire their Interim Assistant Principal or Interim Climate Manager into a non-interim role, they may do so as long as that individual is on the eligibility list. - If an Interim Assistant Principal or Interim Climate Manager is on the eligibility list, they are welcome to apply for open positions at their current school and at other schools.
+They do not have rights to the interim positions they are currently holding. - If a school reduces an administration position (Climate Manager or Assistant Principal), that school will not be able to purchase another administration position until the 2024-25 school year, unless the Assistant Superintendent and the Associate Superintendent both approve of the purchase.